-SECTION 1 Introduction .204 Section 1.1 This chapter focuses on ending your membership in our plan .204 SECTION 2 When can you end your membership in our plan? .204 Section 2.1 You can end your membership during the Annual Enrollment Period .204 Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period. .205 Section 2.4 Where can you get more information about when you can end your membership? .207 SECTION 3 How do you end your membership in our plan? .207 Section 3.1 Usually, you end your membership by enrolling in another plan .207 SECTION 4 Until your membership ends, you must keep getting your medical services a drugs through our plan Section 4.1 Until your membership ends, you are still a member of our plan .208 SECTION 5 CareOne PLUS (HMO) must end your membership in the plan in certain situations .208 Section 5.1 When must we end your membership in the plan? .208 Section 5.2 We cannot ask you to leave our plan for any reason related to your health .209 Section 5.3 You have the right to make a complaint if we end your membership in our plan .210
+SECTION 1 Introduction .204 Section 1.1 This chapter focuses on ending your membership in our plan .204 SECTION 2 When can you end your membership in our plan? .204 Section 2.1 You can end your membership during the Annual Enrollment Period. .204 Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period .205 Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period .205 Section 2.4 Where can you get more information about when you can end your membership? .207 SECTION 3 How do you end your membership in our plan? .207 Section 3.1 Usually, you end your membership by enrolling in another plan .207 SECTION 4 Until your membership ends, you must keep getting your medical services a drugs through our plan Section 4.1 Until your membership ends, you are still a member of our plan .208 SECTION 5 CareComplete (HMO C-SNP) must end your membership in the plan in certain situations .209 Section 5.1 When must we end your membership in the plan? .209 Section 5.2 We cannot ask you to leave our plan for any reason related to your health, unless you no longer have a medical condition required for enrollment in CareComplete (HMO C-SNP) .210 Section 5.3 You have the right to make a complaint if we end your membership in our plan .210